zydou/arti/doc/dev/notes/rpc-cookie-sketch.md

 When cookie authentication is in use, we must also specify `addr_canonical` in the `cookie` object in the connect string.

+This is an optional field.
+When it is present, it is what the RPC client uses in place of the `socket` address during cookie authentication.

+The RPC server ignores this field; it always binds to the address in the `socket` field.

+**Security concerns**: Do not construct a connect string with an `addr_canonical` field unless you have some way to guarantee that an attacker cannot bind to the address specified in the `socket` field.

 > (We'll merge this there once the dust has settled on arti!2439)